The Met Gala is one of the biggest fashion event’s in the calendar every year and it’s taking place this month.

 What’s the theme of the Met Gala in 2021?

-The theme of this year’s Met Gala is In America: A Lexicon of Fashion.
+In terms of the exhibition, the theme of this year’s Met Gala is In America: A Lexicon of Fashion.

-When it comes to the exhibition, Vogue revealed that ‘every room will incorporate a particular theme such as joy, rebellion, warmth, nostalgia and more, and and be occupied by an ancestor.’
+Vogue revealed that ‘every room will incorporate a particular theme such as joy, rebellion, warmth, nostalgia and more, and and be occupied by an ancestor.’

 The second part, taking place next year, will have the theme of In America: An Anthology of Fashion and will focus on inclusivity in fashion.